What Is Infill for Turf? A Complete Homeowner's Guide

 For best results, prepare the turf, calculate infill needs, and apply it evenly.
 Professional installation ensures precision and long-term quality, especially for high-use areas like sports fields or playgrounds.

-How to Install Sand Infill for Artificial Grass
+How to Properly Install Infill for Artificial Grass

 Choosing the right infill can make a big difference in how your synthetic turf performs.
 Here’s a closer look at some of the most common options and their key benefits.